At-home Dental Care:

 - Why should I floss regularly?

-Although some have questioned the benefits of cleaning between your teeth, it’s been estimated that you’re missing more than 30 percent of your tooth when only brushing.
+You’re missing more than 30 percent of your tooth when only brushing.
 Flossing removes food debris and plaque accumulation, all of which contribute to gum disease and cavity development.

 - Are electric toothbrushes better than manual toothbrushes?